charlie0129/batt/README.md

 [This article](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries) might be helpful.
 TL;DR: keep your battery at 80% or lower when plugged in, and discharge it as shallowly as feasible.

-Previously, before optimized battery charging is introduced, MacBooks are known suffer from battery swelling when kept at 100% all the time, especially the 2015s.
+Previously, before optimized battery charging is introduced, MacBooks are known to suffer from battery swelling when they are kept at 100% all the time, especially the 2015s.
+Even with optimized battery charging, the effect is not optimal (described [below](#but-macos-have-similar-features-built-in-is-it)).

 `batt` can effectively alleviate this problem by limiting the battery charge level.
 It can be used to set a maximum charge level.
 For example, you can set it to 80%, and it will stop charging when the battery reaches 80%.